-When Hadrian had his mausoleum built, he also ordered a bridge that would connect his mausoleum to the city on the other side of the Tiber.
-That bridge still exists today.
+Hadrian ordered a bridge that would connect his mausoleum to the city on the other side of the Tiber to be built.
+Named originally as Pons Aelius, the bridge took on the name Ponte Sant'Angelo.
 Sculptures of angels, inspired by the designs of Gian Lorenzo Bernini, adorn the bridge.
-You also get a scenic view of Castel Sant'Angelo from the bridge.
+You also get a scenic view of Castel Sant'Angelo from here.

 Piazza Navona: Visit the beautiful baroque square where Bernini's Fountain of the Four Rivers stands.

-St. Peter’s Basilica: Only 140 meters from the Castel Sant’Angelo, this magnificent church is one of the most renowned works of Renaissance architecture.
+St. Peter’s Basilica: Only 140 meters away is the magnificent St. Peter's Basilica church is one of the most renowned works of Renaissance architecture.

 Sistine Chapel: View the frescoes of the Sistine Chapel that are considered to be a cornerstone of Renaissance art.

-Colosseum: Visit the ancient landmark that has withstood the test of time and natural disasters.
+Colosseum: Visit the ancient Roman Colosseum has withstood the test of time and natural disasters.

-Roman Forum: Visit the ruins of several important ancient government buildings.
+Roman Forum: Visit the ruins of several important ancient government buildings at the Roman Forum.

-Borghese Gallery: Admire collections by Caravaggio, Raphael, Titian, Bernini, and Canova among others.
+Borghese Gallery: Admire collections by Caravaggio, Raphael, Titian, Bernini, and Canova among others at Borghese Gallery.